 Our world is as divided as it has ever been.

-Turn on the news, or open a newspaper.
-It won’t take long for you to see it; we live in a world that is defined by division.
+Turn on the news or open a newspaper, it won’t take long for you to see it.
+We live in a world that is defined by division.

-It happens in the board room, the chat room, the dining room, and sometimes, even our houses of worship.
+It happens in the board room, the chat room, the dining room, and sometimes even our houses of worship.
 We all try to find our tribe and protect “our own".
-And while this way of living might work in the wilderness, when it is practiced by human beings the devastation is impossible to ignore: We lash out.
+This way of living might work in the wilderness, but when it is practiced by human beings the devastation is impossible to ignore.

+We lash out.
 We oppress.
 We hoard.
 We hate.
 We sin.
 But at City Fellowship, we believe that it doesn’t have to be this way!